Educational Leadership - Ed.S.

 - Be recommended by the Superintendent, Headmaster, or the senior administrator of the employing LEA or organization.

 - Three letters of recommendation from employers, supervisors, or professional colleagues

 Up to 36 semester hours of graduate credit must be completed for this degree program.
 Eighteen semester hours of the program are in the residency and twelve hours are in course work, most of which can be taken concurrently with the residency.
 PSC regulations require six hours of Leadership Pre-Service Requirements which must be completed prior to beginning the Leadership Core Content and Residency courses.

-The 18 hours of Leadership Residency afford candidates the opportunity to demonstrate performance within fourteen leadership areas under the direction of a Candidate Support Team consisting of an administrative sponsor, professor, and a performance coach.
+The 18 hours of Leadership Residency afford candidates the opportunity to demonstrate performance within seven leadership areas under the direction of a Candidate Support Team consisting of an administrative sponsor, professor, and a performance coach.
 Monthly Saturday Seminars and online learning experiences augment the leadership core content.
 The culminating requirement of the residency will be the production of a portfolio describing the candidate's performance-based experiences and evaluations.
 Student performance is evaluated by the Candidate Support Team.